igordinuzzi/Word-Whiz/README.md

    ```
 2. Navigate to the cloned directory.
 3. Open `index.html` in a web browser to start playing.

+## Learning Outcomes

+From a student's perspective, this project was instrumental in understanding and applying:

+- Web Development Fundamentals: Gaining hands-on experience with HTML, CSS, and JavaScript.
+- Responsive Design: Learning how to create a responsive interface using Bootstrap that adapts to different screen sizes.
+- Game Logic Implementation: Developing skills in JavaScript to manage game mechanics and user interactions.
+- Version Control: Using Git and GitHub for source code management and deployment.- User-Centered Design: Focusing on user experience and usability throughout the development process.
+- Testing and Debugging: Conducting thorough testing and learning to troubleshoot and resolve issues efficiently.
+- Creative Problem Solving: Overcoming challenges in game development and interface design.
+- Project Management: Planning, developing, and completing a project within a set timeframe.

 ## User Story